 It is a thorny cactus with sharp bristles on the stems and can reach over 30 feet in height.
 As there are a few cactus that are edible either way, you can use the fruit of Peruvian apple cactus in some cuisines.
 So, it could be your favorite succulent to use in grafting.

 This type of cactus grows between 5 to 7 feet tall, with branches originating from the base of the plant.
 You can also enjoy the fragrant blooms of this plant.

 Tips to Care Grafted Succulents and Cuctus

-Though succulents are low maintenance plants but these care tips can help your plant to thrive:
+Though succulents are low maintenance plants but these care tips can help your grafted plant to thrive:

-- 1. Most grafted cacti do best indirect light.
+- 1. Most grafted cacti and succulents do best indirect light.
 Therefore, you should not expose them to bright and direct light.
 East or west-facing windows are ideal for providing just enough sun for your plants without burning with direct light.

 - 2. Watering is another factor for the healthy and pest-free growth of cactus.
 Do not frequently water your plant, and before watering, ensure your plant's soil is completely dry.
 Remember, the watering plan for succulents does not remain the same throughout the year.
 Your plant needs comparatively more water in summer than winter.
 This is because overwatering makes the soil waterlogged, and plant roots are immersed in the standing water that is never favorable.
 Click here to learn how to water succulents.

 - 3. Depending on your rootstock, you can find out the proper soil pH for your grafted plant.
-As many cacti prefer acidic to neutral soil, you should maintain its pH other your plant faces many growth problems.
+As many cacti prefer acidic to neutral succulent soil, you should maintain its pH other your plant faces many growth problems.